Yukki16/Yukki16/README.md

 <H4>About me</H4>
 Age: 20 🎮</p>
-Study 📖: University Saxion of Applied Science, Enshcede, Netherlands on specialization Creative Media and Game Technologies (CMGT).
+Study 📖: University Saxion of Applied Science, Enschede, Netherlands on specialization Creative Media and Game Technologies (CMGT).
 Expected to graduate: 2025 🎓 </p>

 Main interests: Unity/C# with 2 years of experience. </p>
 My dream would be a generalist programmer for an indie company 😄.